isomerpages/enterprisesg-sac-old/README.md

 Please refer to the [isomer markdown documentation](https://isomer.gov.sg/documentation/markdown/markdown-usage/) to learn more about Markdown syntax.

 <a name="edit-file"></a>
-## Adding / Deleting a document file
+## Adding / Deleting a Document File

 Document files (PDF, Doc files) for the website are all stored in the 'files' folder of the Github repository and are organized in their respective folders.
 The step-by-step guide for adding / deleting a document file are listed in [Isomer documentation for github repository](https://isomer.gov.sg/documentation/github-repository/overview/).